Project Q investigates the geopolitical and societal implications of quantum innovation in computing, communications and artificial intelligence.

-Through ground-breaking multidisciplinary research, Project Q brings together physicists, philosophers and policymakers, military specialists, social scientists and international relations experts, to explore such questions as:
+Project Q brings together physicists, philosophers and policymakers, military specialists, social scientists and international relations experts, to explore critical questions:

 - How will quantum technologies change the world?